 Today we are going to visit the village of Dryopida Like Kea there isn’t a bus service running at this time of year so we book a taxi – or rather Katerina phones for a taxi for us.
-The journey spirals up above the Chora and then drops down again it Dryopida itself.
+The journey takes us up spiraling roads above Chora and then drops down again it Dryopida itself.
 We are dropped off on the main street leading into the village.
 Dryopida used to be the capital of the island and takes its name from it’s first settlers on the island, the Driopes.

-Within seconds the man from the cafe in broken English and lots of hand gestures told us to follow the group of women – it seems they were here on an organised trip to the cave.
+Within seconds the man from the cafe in broken English and lots of hand gestures told us to follow the group of women.
+It seems they were here on an organised trip to the cave.
 The man indicated that our food would be ready for us when we came back.
-We grabbed our bags and followed – not sure whether we would be welcome or not.
-We asked the guide if it was OK to join and he said yes.
+We grabbed our bags and followed – not sure whether we would be welcome to join them or not.
+We asked the guide if it was OK to tag along and he said yes.
 What a stroke of luck!

-We explored the village a little further before calling for the taxi to take us back to the Chora.
-There are examples of the villages pottery heritage in the architecture everywhere.
+We had another wander around the village and noticed examples of the villages pottery heritage in the architecture everywhere.

-There isn’t much to the little port of Mastichari.
+There isn’t much to the little port of Merichas.
 It’s nice enough but we’re so glad that we decided to stay in the pretty little Chora.
 Still there are some nice views from one of the coastal paths alongside the deep harbour and it gives us the chance to see some of our old friends come and go.

 That evening the wind began to pick up and was quite breezy.
 We have another walk around the Chora before going for dinner.
 We walk around the outskirts of the Chora to catch the sunset.
 We start off by walking through the cemetary next to Filoxenia which is illuminated by candles in lanterns down the walkway.
 Then another walk through the village to a side street leading out to views over to the church of Panagia Nikos which offers us spectacular views of the sunset.
 We plan to make time to walk out to the church tomorrow before we leave.